Spratly Islands: Ecology

 In some cays in the Spratly Islands, the sand and pebble sediments form the beaches and spits around the island.
 Under the influence of the dominant wind direction, which changes seasonally, these sediments move around the island to change the shape and size of the island.
 For example, Spratly Island is larger during the northeast monsoon (about 700 × 300 m), and smaller during the southwest monsoon (approximately 650 × 320 m).

 Some islands may contain fresh groundwater fed by rain.
 Groundwater levels fluctuate during the day with the rhythm of the tides.

-Phosphates from bird faeces (guano) are mainly concentrated in the beach rocks by the way of exchange-endosmosis.
+Phosphates guano (bird faeces) are mainly concentrated in the beach rocks by the way of exchange-endosmosis.
 The principal minerals bearing phosphate are podolite, lewistonite and dehonite.

 Coral reefs

 Coral reefs are the predominant structures of these islands; the Spratly group contains over 600 coral reefs in total.
 In April 2015 The New York Times reported that China were using "scores of dredgers" to convert Fiery Cross Reef and several other reefs into military facilities.